RaulMurillo/Flo-Posit/README.md

 ```
 @article{murillo2021plam,
   title={PLAM: a Posit Logarithm-Approximate Multiplier},
-  author={Murillo, Raul and Garcia, Alberto Antonio Del Barrio and Botella, Guillermo and Kim, Min Soo and Kim, Hyunjin and Bagherzadeh, Nader},
+  author={Murillo, Raul and Del Barrio, Alberto Antonio and Botella, Guillermo and Kim, Min Soo and Kim, Hyunjin and Bagherzadeh, Nader},
   journal={IEEE Transactions on Emerging Topics in Computing},
   year={2021},
   volume={},